SkylineCommunications/dataminer-docs-connectors/connector/doc/Sky_Unsolicited_Message_Processor.md

 ### Dimissed Events

 On this page, you can view the Events that have been dimissed by the policies set up.
-The information is stored in a logger table with a 7-day TTL.